Introduction to an HRA

 HRA funds are contributed to employees on a pre-tax basis; therefore, the funds are not taxable to the employee.
 As such, employees need not claim an income tax deduction for an expense that has been reimbursed under the HRA.

-HRAs are very flexible, allowing the employer to design their plan to meet the unique needs of the company and the employees.
-Common plan designs include the following:
+HRA plans are very flexible.
+An employer can design a custom plan to meet the unique needs of the company as well as the employees.
+Typical plans include:

 Deductible, Co-pay, and Co-insurance.